anugaDev/Zitro_TechnicalTest/README.md

 - Build for Web Desktop (Builds/Windows)
 - Build for Android (Builds/Android)

+---

-## Architecture
+## Code Structure

+- MVC pattern architecture.
-MVC pattern with Dependency Injection via per-scene **Installers** (composition root).
+- Injection via per-scene **Installers** (composition root).
+- Scenes treated as their own MVC module for better scalability and readability.
-Each scene has its own `Model → Controller → View` triad.
-Controllers and Models are plain TypeScript — no engine dependency, fully unit-testable.
+- Controllers and Models are plain TypeScript — no engine dependency, fully unit-testable.
+- Views and Models communicate through typed callbacks wired by the Controller, enforcing clear and explicit inter-layer boundaries.
+- Application cache singleton with resource load for memory optimization.
+- Shared systems — animations, navigation, asset cache and error handling — isolated in a Core layer consumed by all modules, with no cross-feature dependencies.

 ```
 SplashScreen → MainMenu → QuizGame | SlotMachine